simongonzalezdc/kyanite.sh/PROJECT_SNAPSHOT.md

 The project is currently in the foundational planning and documentation stage.
 All core project documents have been created and approved:

-- ✅ **Product Requirements Document (PRD)** - Comprehensive feature specifications and success criteria
+- âœ… **Product Requirements Document (PRD)** - Comprehensive feature specifications and success criteria
-- ✅ **Technical Design Document (TDD)** - Detailed architecture and implementation strategy
+- âœ… **Technical Design Document (TDD)** - Detailed architecture and implementation strategy
-- ✅ **Development Roadmap** - 13-week phased implementation plan
+- âœ… **Development Roadmap** - 13-week phased implementation plan
-- ✅ **Design System Reference** - Complete styling and UI component specifications
+- âœ… **Design System Reference** - Complete styling and UI component specifications

 **Current Progress:**
 - Project structure and documentation: **100% complete**